- Home /

 The QBCC supports the growing Queensland community by providing information, advice and regulation to ensure the maintenance of proper building standards and remedies for defective building work.
 By doing this QBCC promote confidence in the building and construction industry.

 QBCC service centres are located throughout Queensland including Brisbane, Gold Coast, Sunshine Coast, Toowoomba, Maryborough, Rockhampton, Mackay, Townsville and Cairns.
 Industry stakeholders and the community are also able to engage with the QBCC online or over the phone.

-Researched, Compiled, Composed and Written by Dr Steven Gration – June 2019 SEO Gold Coast
+Researched, Compiled, Composed and Written by Dr Steven Gration – June 2019 SEO & eCommerce Gold Coast